Medical Imaging: 5 Interesting Health Uses for Sonograms

-When you hear the word “ultrasound,” the first thing that pops into your mind is most likely the procedure used during pregnancy to check the gender of an unborn child.
+When you hear the word “ultrasound,” the first thing that pops into your mind is most likely the procedure used during pregnancy to check the gender of an unborn child or dating scan ultrasound for the exact birth date.
 While sonography is widely used during pregnancy to determine the health and development of the fetus, this type of medical test has a variety of other uses, many of which you may never hear of outside a major medical center.
 Here are five unique uses of sonograms, some of which continue to be updated as technology advances.

 An echocardiogram takes a picture of the heart muscle as it beats.
 Because ultrasounds do not produce static images, they can be used to show how the heart is pumping the blood.
 It can be used to show how well the heart is pumping and whether there are any problems with the heart valves.
 There are various types of echocardiograms, each looking at your heart to analyze different aspects of it: